acidanthera/OpenCorePkg/Utilities/ocvalidate/Checklist.md

 - Entry[N]->BundlePath: Filename should have `.kext` suffix.
 - Entry[N]->PlistPath: Filename should have `.plist` suffix.
 - Entry[N]: If `Lilu.kext` is used, `DisableLinkeditJettison` should be enabled at `Kernel->Quirks`.
+- For some known kexts, their `BundlePath`, `ExecutablePath`, and `PlistPath` must match against each other.
+Current list of rules can be found [here](https://github.com/PMheart/OpenCorePkg/blob/master/Utilities/ocvalidate/ValidateKernel.c).
+(TODO: Change to Acidanthera link once merged)
+- Known [Lilu plugins](https://github.com/acidanthera/Lilu/blob/master/KnownPlugins.md) must have proper `Add` precedence.
+That is to say, plugins must be placed after `Lilu.kext`.
 #### Delete
 - Entry[N]->Arch: Only `Any`, `i386`, or `x86_64` are accepted.
 - Entry[N]->Identifier: At least one dot (`.`) should exist, because any identifier looks like a domain sequence (`vendor.product`).